jetstream-cloud/js2docs/docs/ui/cli/overview.md

 <span style="color:darkred">***Note:***</span> There is also an API tutorial that the Jetstream team uses here:[ Jetstream API Tutorial](https://github.com/jlf599/JetstreamAPITutorial) - this tutorial goes into greater detail on some topics and may be of value to those learning the Openstack CLI.

-*Please note that the tutorial above presently reflects using the API on Jetstream1.
-It will be updated soon for Jetstream2*
+> _Please note that the tutorial above presently reflects using the API on Jetstream1.
+It will be updated soon for Jetstream2_
+{: .note}

 ### Important Notes